grantferowich/treasury-yield-curve-visualization/README.md

 ## Motivation

-The goal of this project is to built a chart using Chart.js.
+The goal of this mini-project is to built a chart using Chart.js.
 The main data will be from the U.S. Treasury.
 Specifically, yield curve inversion is a well-known early warning indicator for economic recession in the United States.

 The yield curve plots the interest rate on a U.S. Treasury security of varying maturity lengths.
 The basic idea is that a 10-year or 30-year Treasury security should provide a greater return than a 1-year or 5-year instrument.